WalterWoshid/pokeemerald-german/INSTALL.md

 > If you switched terminals since the last build (e.g. from msys2 to WSL1), you must run `make clean-tools` once before any subsequent `make` commands.
 </details>

+## Notes about the German language ROM
+This repository also supports the "first edition" German version of Emerald.
+However, due to major differences in scripts, text, and graphics, a special configuration needs to be set up before compilation and torn down after.

+To set up the repository:

+    make clean
+    sh de_before.sh

+To compile the "first edition" German ROM:

+    make emerald_de

+To restore the repository (**MUST BE DONE BEFORE ATTEMPTING TO BUILD ANY ENGLISH LANGUAGE ROM**):

+    make clean
+    sh de_after.sh

 # Building guidance

 ## Parallel builds